AditD333/Perplex-Machine/README.md

 1. In **r.py**, there is a bunch additional fictive-occurrences like Kailedoscope Awards, Super-Sunday, etc. (e.g that ends with 01A, 02B, 09-09 day).
 Those are used as example for application of Gregorian-Calendar specified locator oriented.

 2. In the line calendar mode at the same file as note #1, a Hijri-date in format ( [H] - YYYY - MM - 01 ) will be shown either **8 or 9 times in a row** due to some applications of hijri date offsetting.
 This also applies to Chinese calendars when printing occurrences only list by at least a gap of **1 (one) calendar day up to 2 (two)**.

+3. All the dates are written at least 4-digit year format, and 2-digitter for months and days of the month